From Local Corrections to Generalized Skills: Improving Neuro-Symbolic Policies with MEMO: MEMO: Memory Enhanced Manipulation

 \p{Parsing Human Feedback} During task execution a human can stop the robot at any time and provide natural language feedback about its mistakes.
 Of course, different users express the same ideas with different words, phrases, and syntax.
 The robot therefore paraphrases the human's feedback with its language model to remove any information that is too task-specific, redundant, or irrelevant.
 For instance: if the human says ``the robot should place its end-effector at position $(0.5, -0.3, 0.2)$ to grab the handle,'' the paraphrased text could be ``move to the door handle.''

 Each piece of human feedback becomes a new entry in $\mathcal{S}$.
 Specifically, the paraphrased text is the information $s$, and the embedding vector $v$ is set based on the robot's context.
 For our tabletop manipulation tasks we divide this context into two parts: the natural language \textit{action} that the robot is trying to perform, and the \textit{object(s)} that the robot is interacting with.
 If the human provides feedback when the robot is, for example, trying to open the toaster, the action token could be ``open'' and the object token could include ``toaster'' and/or ``door.''
 Together these action and object tokens form the embedding vector $v = \left(v_{act}, v_{obj}\right)$.
-Optionally, designers can append the current scene graph $\mathcal{G}$ to $v$ to aid in state-conditioned retrieval.

 When paraphrasing the human's task-specific feedback we also prompt the language model to try and extract higher-level corrections.
 For example, if the user interrupts with statements like ``you hit the table while you were moving,'' then the language model may identify more high-level guidance such as ``ensure the robot stays a safe height above the table.''
 The advantage of high-level feedback is that it can be applied across multiple contexts, and is not necessarily tied to the current action or objects.
 We capture this task invariance within the skillbook $\mathcal{S}$ by indexing general statements $s$ with a shared global key $v_g$.